Production Novellas

 {---}

-Textile prints of Roland Hjort’s works have been used to create Folkform’s pleated lampshades, giving the lights a dynamic, sculptural character.
+Textile prints of Hjort’s works have been used to create Folkform’s pleated lampshades, giving the lights a dynamic, sculptural character.
+A series of monochrome lamps will also be available.

 In the mural we explored materials by visually play with the tension between new and old surfaces.
 Instead of manufacturing all new materials for the project the glass represents a creative practice of reuse and the tiles and bricks are an instance of employing industrial ready-mades.
 It is utilising old ornamented vintage glass and new pressed glass prisms that were going to be discarded, bringing them back to life.